Create the skills folder in your vault

 or just type: start research workflow

-5. For each Go: Claude Code moves the item to the correct Zotero collection and writes a structured literature note in literature/.
+7. For each Go: Claude Code writes a structured literature note using the safe pipeline below.

-7. At the end of the session, Claude Code shows a summary: X approved, Y removed.
-If new papers were added, update the semantic search database.
-Use the quick version for metadata only, or the recommended full version for much better search results (5–20 min on Apple Silicon):
+9. At the end of the session, Claude Code shows a summary: X approved, Y removed.
+If new papers were added, update the semantic search database:

 zotero-mcp update-db # quick (metadata only)